zmalone/chef-web-docs/source/manage-a-web-app/windows/configure-the-web-application/1/_index.md

 We don't need the default web site that comes with IIS, so let's remove it.

 An easy way to do so is to use the [iis](https://supermarket.chef.io/cookbooks/iis) cookbook from Chef Supermarket.
-The `iis` cookbook defines resources that help you manage IIS, which we'll use later.
+The `iis` cookbook defines resources, some of which we'll use later, that help you manage IIS.

 We'll load the `iis` cookbook just like we did the `sql_server` cookbook.
 Append a `depends` statement to <code class="file-path">metadata.rb</code>, making the entire file look like this.